-Turkey slams US-Cyprus agreement, calls for 'neutrality'
+Turkey slams deal between US and Cyprus, calls for 'neutrality'

 "The memorandum of understanding will not serve peace and stability in the eastern Mediterranean and will damage the solution of the Cyprus problem," Turkey's Foreign Ministry said.